 2. Stay in a Club Level Disney Resort Hotel.

-When you stay at a club level at your Disney Hotel you get extras which push the experience over the top.
-The are 2 things that we feel stand out the most.
+When you stay at a club level at your Walt Disney World Resort you get extras which push the experience over the top.
+The are two things that we feel stand out the most.
 First is the concierge service which helps in the planning of your trip.
+The concierge can help you with any FastPass+ issues, finding last minute dining options, and you get some upgraded room service amenities.

-The other real nice benefit is there is a lounge that serves light food and drink.
-We have been able to use it for our breakfast in the morning as well as a nice late night snack.
-They even have alcohol available between certain hours which is a real nice relaxing way to end the day.
+The other real nice benefit of the club level is there is a lounge that serves light food and drinks all day.
+We have been able to use it for our breakfast in the morning as well as a nice late night snacks.
+They even have alcohol available between certain hours which is a nice relaxing way to end the day!
+We have a run down of how the club levels work as well as well as a description of the different options here.

 3. Buy Souvenirs.